Dos And Don’ts of Exercising With Hashimoto’s

 Consider Working With A Personal Trainer

 If you’re completely unsure where to start, working with a personal trainer is a good investment in your health.
-They will be able to teach you what exercises you should be doing, and proper form.
-This can help you avoid injury as well as keep you accountable.
-This doesn’t have to be forever either.
-Even after a few months, you can be comfortable training on your own.
-Or they can help you reach a specific goal.
+They will be able to teach you what exercises you should be doing and the proper form.
+This can help you avoid injury as well as keep you accountable toward your weight loss or fitness goals.
+This doesn’t have to be forever, either.
+After a few months of working with a professional, you should be comfortable training on your own.
+Or you can work with them to help you reach a specific goal.
 If you do decide to hire a trainer, be sure to check for their qualifications.
 If you’re going to invest your time and money in someone, you want to be sure they know what they’re doing.

 Listen To Your Body